nathan-lam/Linear-model-using-college_recent_grads/README.md

 # Linear-model-using-college_recent_grads
-Project from Stat 151a: Linear Modelling during Fall 2020
+A group project from Stat 151a: Linear Modelling during Fall 2020

 This is a linear model analysis examining the median salary based on different measurements of college major departments.